Earned Income Tax Credit: What it is and how to know if you qualify as a taxpayer

 Filing status —

-If you didn’t claim the EIC last year, can you amend your return and claim it?
+If I didn’t claim the EIC last year, can I amend my return and claim it?

 - Three years from the due date of your original return